 The Company's Acetyl Chain segment includes the integrated chain of acetic acid, vinyl acetate monomer ("VAM"), acetic anhydride, acetate esters, emulsion polymers, ethylene vinyl acetate ("EVA") polymers, redispersible powders ("RDP"), and acetate tow businesses.
 The Company's acetyl chain business produces and supplies acetyl products, including acetic acid, VAM, acetic anhydride and acetate esters.
 These products are generally used as starting materials for colorants, paints, adhesives, coatings and pharmaceuticals.
 It also produces organic solvents and intermediates for pharmaceutical, agricultural and chemical products.
 The Company's emulsion polymers business is a leading global producer of vinyl acetate-based emulsions and develops products and application technologies to improve performance, create value and drive innovation in applications such as paints and coatings, adhesives, construction, glass fiber, textiles and paper.
 The Company's EVA polymers business is a leading North American manufacturer of a full range of specialty EVA resins and compounds, as well as select grades of low-density polyethylene.
 The Company's EVA polymers products are used in many applications, including flexible packaging films, lamination film products, hot melt adhesives, automotive parts and carpeting.
 The Company's RDP business is a leading global producer of redispersible polymer powders.
+The Company's acetate tow business is a leading global producer of redispersible polymer powders.
 The Company's RDP products are used in a variety of applications in the mortar industry, including decorative mortar, exterior insulation and finish systems, gypsum-based materials, plaster and render, self-leveling floor systems, skim coat and tile adhesives.
-The Company's acetate tow business is a leading global producer and supplier of acetate tow and acetate flake, primarily used in filter products applications.
+The Company's acetate tow business is a leading global producer and supplication technologies.